subvertnormality/mosaic/README.md

 1. Hold down the step you want to modify on the channel page sequencer.
 2. Adjust the param value that you want to lock to this step.

-To clear a specific param trig lock:
+To clear parameter trig locks from a specific step:

-1. On the Norns screen, select the parameter you want to unlock.
+1. On the channel editor, navigate to the trig lock page on the Norns screen.
-2. Hold the step where the param is locked and press K3.
+2. Hold the step with trig locks and press K2.

-To clear all param trig locks from a step:
+To clear all parameter trig locks from a channel:

-1. Ensure you are on the trig param page on your norns device.
+1. Ensure you are on the trig lock page on your norns device.
-2. Hold the step you want to clear all param trig locks from.
+2. Hold K3.
 3. Press K2.

 ### Mask Locks